tommyNy/esp-environment-wireless-meter/readme.md

 ### esp-environment-wireless-meter ###
 Project for NodeMCU platform.
-Program reads data from BME280 sensor (temperature, pressure, humidity) which is located in a living room.
+Program reads data from BME280 sensor (temperature, pressure, humidity) and sends data to REST controller.
+REST controller saves data into DB.
+Next Grafana reads and presents data on charts.